 Using processes described in this Policy, Provider collects the following categories of Personal Information about Individuals:

-- (Content) whatever Personal Information is included in content Individuals share using Provider’s Services;
+- (Content) whatever Personal Information, including sensitive Health information, that is included in content Individuals share using Provider’s Services;

 - (Identity Information) name, signature, date of birth, nationality, license & registration details, Medicare details, private health insurance, member details, bank account and credit/debit card details, family details, employment details, educational information, usernames;